cbonoz/chainlink21/README.md

 IPFS / Filecoin: Store property files, any signatures, and proof of ownership (ex: deed/title documents).
 NFTPort: NFT issuance for the issued real estate backed NFT (minting).
 Alchemy: Maintains app high availability and serves app requests for the demo (could be updated to serve a production deployment).
 SmartZip: At or near the time of deployment, the property could be appraised.
+The smartzip oracle is integrated into the smart contract and can be (optionally) invoked to set the smartZipEstimate on the contract itself to track the property's value.

 ### Running the app